vgvassilev/clad/docs/userDocs/source/index.rst

 If you are just getting started, :doc:`Using Clad <user/UsingClad>` and :doc:`Tutorials <user/tutorials>` are the places to begin.
 Clad is a Clang plugin, so it is loaded with ``-fplugin=`` at compile time;
-:doc:`Clad Installation <user/InstallationAndUsage>` has the details.
+:doc:`Installation and usage <user/InstallationAndUsage>` has the details.

 ----------------------